Direct Payments

 What can Direct Payments be used for?

-You will generally have more choice with choosing to receive your Personal Budget as a direct payment, because this will allow you to buy services that the Council sometimes cannot provide, as long as this is agreed in your support plan.
-These are some common ways that people use a direct payment:
+You usually have more choice when you receive your Personal Budget as a Direct Payment.
+This will allow you to buy services that the Council sometimes cannot provide.

-Direct Payments cannot be used to:
+Direct Payments cannot be used to pay for

-• pay for long-term residential care
+• long-term residential care

-• pay for health care or housing
+• health care or housing

-• treatment that health services should provide such as physiotherapy or chiropody
+• treatment that health services should provide such as, physiotherapy or chiropody

 • things that the Council provides directly